useblocks/sphinx-needs/docs/roles.rst

 The role ``:need:`` will add title, id and a link to the need.

-It is mostly used to reference an existing need, without the need to keep title and link location manually in sync.
+We use it to reference an existing need, without the need to keep title and link location manually in sync.

 Example
 ~~~~~~~